Prickly Lettuce

 • Ensure soil and gravel are uncontaminated before transport.

-• Do not plant Prickly Lettuce in a garden, no matter how well-contained its enclosure may seem.
+• Plant Prickly Lettuce in a garden, no matter how well-contained its enclosure may seem.

 • Move soil that has been contaminated with Prickly Lettuce.